Celebs and their plastic surgery

 If you have breast implants, here are some other things to consider:

-For more information on breast cancer and screening, visit http://www.cancer.org/.
+For more information on breast cancer and screening, visit https://www.cancer.org/.

 Thanks for reading!